camba1/langChainDemo/README.md

 ## Quick start

-To get the application going quickly, assuming you already have the Langchain-cli (`pip install -U langchain-cli`) and [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) installed:
+To get the application going quickly, assuming you already have the LangChain-cli (`pip install -U langchain-cli`) and [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) installed:

 ```shell